eVillain/StruggleBox/readme.md

 This will clone all the required dependencies into the thirdparty/ folder.

 There are project files included for VS2015 and Xcode.
+Note: Xcode project is seriously out of date and will remain broken until there is some demand to fix it.

 Dependencies
 -----------------------------------------------------------------------------------